4d/4d-for-ios/website/translated_docs/pt/Actions-IncludeActionCustomTemplate.md

 ![Add collection table action tag](assets/en/actions/Add-collection-table-tag-taskslist.png)

-#### B. Adicionar uma Tag de ação de Entidade
+#### B. Add Entity action Tag

-Para as entidades, a forma de mostrar as ações é bastante diferente de TableView: a ação de deslizar não está adaptada a CollectionViews.
+For entity, the way you display actions is quite different than TableView: swipe action are not really adapted to CollectionViews.

-Então, com as vistas de coleção, a melhor maneira de exibir as ações é usar uma gesto de a **pressionar longo** nas células com as quais quiser interagir.
+So with collection views, the best way to display actions is to use a **long pressure** gesture on the cells you want to interact with.

-Para isso, selecione a célula collectionView e adicione esta linha em **User Defined Runtime Attributes** (Identity inspector):
+For that, select the collectionView cell and add this line in the **User Defined Runtime Attributes** (Identity inspector):

 * Key Path: ```actions```
 * Type: ```String```